 If you are seeking injured at work compensation, it may be because you experienced a manual handling injury.
 Below are some common types of manual handling injuries our clients frequently suffer from, which cause them to make manual handling accident claims and workplace manual handling compensation claims.

 If you frequently lift heavy or awkward objects in your job, this can lead to a manual handling accident.
 Similarly, lifting a heavy object manually without recommended training on how to do so or without proper equipment if the object is too heavy to be lifted manually may lead to musculoskeletal injuries.
 If you have been assigned manual handling tasks in the workplace, without the correct training or equipment being provided given the weight of the objects, which led to you becoming injured, liability for you becoming injured at work rests with your employer.
 Therefore you could be entitled to make a workplace manual handling compensation claim.
 If your employer provided you with the correct manual handling training or equipment to complete your task, it may be harder to prove their liability.
-We recommend that you call Accident Claims UK to discuss your accident’s circumstances to see if you can make a manual handling accident claim.
+We recommend that you call Accident Claims UK to discuss your accident’s circumstances to see if you can make a manual handling accident claim and sue your employer.

 Back injuries are one of the most common forms of injuries caused by manual handling accidents, and unfortunately, they can be some of the most painful and debilitating.
 Back injuries can cause chronic pain, restrict walking and movement and in some cases can even cause paralysis.
 Remember that employers are required by law to provide employees with a safe environment in which to work.
 If your back injury was caused by negligence on your employer’s part (for example, requiring you to lift a heavy object without the correct training, you could be owed back injury compensation payouts which could be worth tens of thousands of pounds.
 For more information about claiming a back injury payout, call Accident Claims UK to see if you could legitimately receive compensation for your manual handling injury claims.